cfxdevkit/core-hardhat-template/README.md

-# Conflux DevKit ESpace HardHat Template
+# Conflux DevKit Core HardHat Template

-Welcome to the Conflux DevKit ESpace HardHat Template repository!
+Welcome to the Conflux DevKit Core HardHat Template repository!
 This template is designed to help developers streamline their development process on the Conflux blockchain.

 ---